-4) The calories are in the pudding – so you’ve made it through the entree and main meal without blowing your calorie intake, but beware of the dreaded dessert.
+So you’ve made it through the entree and main meal without blowing your calorie intake, but beware of the dreaded dessert.
 Christmas pudding has a staggering 320 calories, in just two tablespoons!
 Made with a high level of preservatives, sugar and butter, this dessert is definitely one to be wary of.

 Rather, pavlova with fruit and cream is a great alternative.
 This fresh Aussie favourite will hit the sweet spot, and with only 240 calories in an entire slice, it’s a healthier option and the fresh fruit is a great source of natural sweeteners and nutrients.

-5) Stop sucking – even snacking over the Christmas period can be a minefield.
+Even snacking over the Christmas period can be a minefield.
 There is no doubt the ultimate Christmas classic is the candy cane, but at 60 calories a pop these sugary snacks quickly add up.